 As discussed in Sect.
 3.3, lidar simulations require a sufficiently dense grid of wind fields to avoid the effect of spatial discretization on the simulated auto-spectrum of LOS measurements.
 However, a dense grid makes 4D wind field generation computationally intensive according to its principle presented in Sect.
-2. Given this situation, we attempt to propose an approximate method with a sparse grid - "semi-frozen grid" and compare it with two typical grids - "direct grid" and "full grid".
+2. Given this situation, we attempt to propose an approximate method with a sparse grid - the "semifrozen grid" - and compare it with two typical grids - the "direct grid" and the "full grid".
 The definitions of these three types of simulation grids are introduced below.

-If the position and the measuring trajectory of the lidar to be simulated are fixed, we can directly generate wind speeds at all the points required for lidar simulations, including the discrete points for modelling the volume averaging effect of lidars.
-We define this type of grid as "direct grid" (see Fig. 10a).
-It is worth noting that because direct grid is irregular, the method presented in Sect.
+If the position and the measuring trajectory of the lidar to be simulated are fixed, we can directly generate wind speeds at all the points required for lidar simulations, including the discrete points for modeling the volume averaging effect of lidars.
+We define this type of grid as the direct grid (see Fig. 10a).
+It is worth noting that because the direct grid is irregular, the method presented in Sect.
 2.2 (see Eq.
-(8)) should be applied to generate 4D wind fields.
-However, direct grid is not applicable to simulations of a nacelle-mounted lidar because its position moves with the nacelle of a wind turbine in aeroelastic simulations.
-In this section, direct grid actually serves as a reference for comparison because it does not require interpolation of wind speeds.
+(8) should be applied to generate 4D wind fields.
+However, the direct grid is not applicable to simulations of a nacelle-mounted lidar because its position moves with the nacelle of a wind turbine in aeroelastic simulations.
+In this section, the direct grid actually serves as a reference for comparison because it does not require interpolation of wind speeds.